spoonapps/docs/doc/quick_start/tour_i/tour_i.md

 You should see a new command prompt appear.
 This prompt is running in the container.

-**Tip**: *"Is my command prompt containerized, or not?"* When the command prompt is running inside a Spoon container, you'll see the first 8 characters of the container ID in the prompt.
+"Is my command prompt containerized, or not?"
+When the command prompt is running inside a Spoon container, you'll see the first 8 characters of the container ID in the prompt.

 So, your **native** command prompt will look like this: